-The most important thing I suggest you do first is join the tens of thousands of people who have gone through my short, free online course:
+The most important step I suggest you take first is to join the tens of thousands of people who have gone through my short online course.

-In it, I give you 15 organic gardening lessons for becoming a better organic gardener.
+In it, I give you 15 organic gardening lessons for becoming a better gardener.

 I'll show you the most important steps for installing and maintaining an organic garden, with a focus on an organic vegetable garden.